univention/univention-corporate-server/doc/ext-installation/appliance.rst

 Once the basic installation is complete, a dialogue is shown in which you can select whether to create a new UCS domain or join an existing domain.
-To create the appliance, :kbd:`Control + Q` must be pressed at this point to interrupt the process.
+To create the appliance, :kbd:`Control+Q` must be pressed at this point to interrupt the process.
 The installation continues for a short period of time, during which the *Starting Univention System Setup* message appears and the systems then restarts.